What is a nurse practitioner (NP)?

-Clinical sites include private office, such as nurse practitioner owned practices, large health institutions, such as HMOs, migrant and Indian Health Centers and county health departments.
-Because Oregon is a largely rural state, students can obtain experiences serving rural and or underserved populations.
-These opportunities may be two or more hours from the Portland metropolitan area.
-Students find rural opportunities autonomous and highly rewarding.
+Clinical sites include private office, such as nurse practitioner owned practices, large health institutions, such as HMOs, migrant and Indian health centers, federal qualified health centers, county health departments, and rural clinics.
+Clinical practicum opportunities may be two or more hours from the Portland metropolitan area.
 OHSU SON faculty are responsible for arranging clinical placements for the students.

 Who are my faculty and lecturers?

-All OHSU SON FNP faculty are nationally certified nurse practitioners, who practice in a variety of settings.
-Many faculty and guest lecturers are known experts in their field as OHSU is part of a large academic health center.
+All OHSU SON FNP faculty are nationally certified family nurse practitioners, who practice in a variety of settings.
+Many faculty and guest lecturers are known experts in their field.
 This is advantageous as these experts lecture from their relevant clinical experiences and programs of research, providing students with the latest medical evidence.

 Do I need work experience to apply to the master's program?

-At least one year of experience as a registered nurse is highly recommended by most programs and required by others.
-The Oregon State Board of Nursing requires approximately 400 hours of RN experience for the FNP licensure.
+No you do not need work experience as an RN to apply to the FNP program.
+The Oregon State Board of Nursing requires 384 hours of RN experience for the FNP licensure.
 The clinical FNP clinical practicum hours completed during the FNP program do not count toward RN hours for licensure.